 - Indoor or out: Indoor Only

-It is in our opinion the lesser view of the 3 and the lack of outdoor area makes this lowest on our list.
-Of course, if you have done the other 2 before and want a different experience its perfect.
-Or maybe the thought of standing on the outside of mega skyscraper towering over the streets below fills you with dread.
-Then the indoor area would provide the stunning views without as much inducing so much vertigo.
+It is in our opinion the poorest view of the decks and the lack of outdoor area makes this the lowest-rated on our list.
+Of course, if you have done the others before and want a different experience it’s perfect.
+Or maybe the thought of standing on the outside of a mega skyscraper towering over the streets below fills you with dread?
+Then the indoor area would provide stunning views without as much inducing so much vertigo.

 Pros: Very high, a different perspective on New York.
 Very slick Presentation.
 Extra features such as the virtual glass floor.

 Cons: Shooting through windows spoils photo opportunities.
 Indoor isn’t as Exciting as outdoor.